gobbyo/IoT/docs/tutorial-rasp-led.md

 ## Connect an LED to your Raspberry Pi

-In this section you'll wire your Raspberry Pi to light up a Light Emitting Diode (LED) by using the following diagram.
+In this section you'll wire your Raspberry Pi to light up a Light Emitting Diode (LED).
+Below are the supplies you'll need:

-1. From the Raspberry Pi, connect GPIO17 (BCM), PIN 13 (BOARD), to a lead on the 220Ω resistor.
-GPIO17 used in this example isn't special, as you can use any GPIO pin, e.g. GPIO2, GPIO12, etc.
-1. Connect the positive lead on the LED (the longest lead) to the 220Ω resistor.
-1. Connect the negative lead on the LED (the shorter lead) to Ground on the Raspberry Pi

-    ![lnk_raspled]

-Supplies:

 |#  |Item  |
 |:---|:---|